1. What is secondary breast cancer in the bone?

 The cells that have spread to the bone are breast cancer cells.
 It’s not the same as having cancer that starts in the bone.

-Breast cancer cells can spread to the bone through the lymphatic system or the blood.
+Breast cancer cells can spread to the bone through the or the blood.

 The main symptoms of breast cancer that has spread to bone are: